Connect with us

 Denon-AVR-S760H-900

 The AVR-S760H offers 75 watts/channel which can drive most speaker systems in small to average sized rooms.
-The AVR-X770H and AVR-X1700H offer similar performance.
+The AVR-S770H and AVR-X1700H offer similar performance.
 They include six HDMI inputs, with HDCP 2.3, 4K and 8K source and display compatibility.
 They support both ARC (Audio Return Channel) and eARC (Enhanced Audio Return Channel), so you can connect it to your TV or projector with just a single HDMI cable and still get Dolby Atmos sound on the receiver from compatible streaming apps on your TV.

 For audio inputs, these receivers include multiple analog, optical and coax digital audio inputs.
 They even include a phono input for you vinyl lovers.
 They can be configured for 5.1, 7.1 or 5.1.2 surround sound.
 If you’re on a really tight budget, you can even just start out with two speakers in plain old stereo mode and add more channels (more speakers) over time.

-Receiver Upgrade Option – Yamaha
+Alternative Receiver Option from Yamaha

 If you need more power or a slightly more refined design, the Yamaha RX-V6A receiver also makes an excellent choice.
 It offers features quite similar to the Denon (even the turntable input), but with a little more power (100 watts/channel) and a more elegant look and feel.
-It still comes in at a fairly affordable $699 so it won’t leave you destitute or hitting up some unsavory character who may or may not be named Guido for a high interest personal loan.
+It still comes in at a fairly affordable $699 (MSRP) so it won’t leave you destitute or hitting up some unsavory character who may or may not be named Guido for a high interest personal loan.

 Yamaha-RXV6A-900